zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address02.md

    [Get-Zone-NS-Names-and-IPs] and add any non-duplicate results to *Name Server IP* set.

-4. Create the following empty set: IP address ("PTR Missing")
+2. Create the following empty set: name server IP address ("PTR Missing")

 5. For each name server in *Name Server IP* do:
    1. Make a recursive PTR query.